Modelling tree survival for investigating climate change effects: Results and interpretation

 \section{Results and interpretation}

 Table~\ref{Tab:selvar} shows the selected variables of the 5 models fitted to spruce, fir, pine, beech and oak data for scenario 1 and 2.
 Note that the variable plant year and the random effect are in the minimal model~\ref{mod.min} and hence always contained in models.
-The variable 'mininum temperature May' (tmin$\_$may$\_$l0) was selected 6 times, in all the species except for oak.
-The table also shows that for beech and oak the climate variables were not as often selected as for the other species.
+The variable `mininum temperature May' (tmin$\_$may$\_$l0) was selected 7 times, in all the species except for oak.
+The table also shows that for oak the climate variables were not as often selected as for the other species.
 Many of the water budget variables are selected for the spruce model as well and, to a much lesser extent, in the other species models.
 Due to the fact that many of the explanatory variables are correlated because they measure similar attributes, it is problematic to interpret the estimated smooth effect curves.
-We have therefore picked out a some explanatory variables with plausible effects for the spruce model under scenario 1 shown in (Figure~\ref{fig:smoothsel}).
+We have therefore picked out some explanatory variables with plausible effects for the spruce model under scenario 1 shown in (Figure~\ref{fig:smoothsel}).
+The effect of plant year is negative for all species escept for oak where it is not significant in scenario 1.
+In scenario 2 only the model for spruce has a signifcant negative effect of plant year.
+We show selected smooths for both scenarios and all species in Figures~4 to 12 in the Supplementary Material. \begin{singlespace}